Web DevelopmentText-to-Speech

 Lazy Generation on Demand

-The alternative is to generate audio only when a user actually requests it.
+The alternative is to generate audio only when a user requests it.
+This is cheaper since you only pay for content people actually want to hear, and it works with dynamic content.

 How TTS2Go Solves This